mk12/sicp/notes/notes.md

 - Lisp combinations use prefix notation.
 - Combinations can be nested: an operator or operand can itself be another combination.

-### Naming and the environment
+### Naming and the Environment

 - Scheme names things with the `define`.
 This is the simplest means of abstraction.
 - The name-value pairs are stored in an _environment_.

-### Evaluating combinations
+### Evaluating Combinations

 - To evaluate a combination, do the following:
-1.1.
-Evaluate the subexpressions of the combination.
+    1. Evaluate the subexpressions of the combination.
-1.2.
-Apply the procedure (value of left more subexpression, the operator) to the arguments (values of other subexpressions, the operands).
+    2. Apply the procedure (value of left more subexpression, the operator) to the arguments (values of other subexpressions, the operands).
 - Before evaluating a combination, we must first evaluate each element inside it.
 - Evaluation is recursive in nature -- one of its steps is invoking itself.
 - The evaluation of a combination can be represents with a tree.
 - Recursion is a powerful technique for dealing with hierarchical, tree-like objects.
 - To end the recursion, we stipulate the following:
-1.1.
-Numbers evaluate to themselves.
+    1. Numbers evaluate to themselves.
-1.2.
-Built-in operators evaluate to machine instruction sequences.
+    2. Built-in operators evaluate to machine instruction sequences.
-1.3.
-Names evaluate to the values associated with them in the environment.
+    3. Names evaluate to the values associated with them in the environment.
 - Rule 2 is a special case of rule 3 if we consider the arithmetic operators to be names in the environment.
 - Evaluating `(define x 3)` does not apply `define` to two arguments; this is not a combination.
 - Exceptions such as these are _special forms_.
 Each one has its own evaluation rule.

 > Syntactic sugar causes cancer of the semicolon.
 (Alan Perlis)

-### Compound procedures
+### Compound Procedures

 - Procedure definitions are very powerful for abstraction.
 - A squaring procedure: `(define (square x) (* x x))`.